THIS PAGE IS ALWAYS BEING UPDATED!!!

-The 53rd annual Kaiser Frazer Owners Club International convention will be held in Sweetwater, TN from June 17 thru June 22.
+The 56th annual Kaiser Frazer Owners Club International convention will be held in Gettysburg, PA from July 26 thru July 31.
 E-mail if you would like more information.
 Join us!

 ALWAYS BUYING KAISER FRAZER AND WILLYS CARS, PARTS, LITERATURE AND ACCESSORIES